 Your citations and bibliographic references must follow the most recent edition of either the Chicago Manual of Style or the MLA Handbook.
 Your style must be consistent in all of your written material, regardless of which style you choose to use.

 We recommend visiting the NHD Annotated Bibliography Page for detailed examples of how to put yours together.
-Or check out these videos from National History Day for step by step advice!
+Another great resource is the Purdue Online Writing Lab, which includes detailed guides to MLA and Chicago citations.
+Lastly, check out these videos from National History Day for step by step advice!

 Your process paper must answer the following questions:

 - How did you choose your topic and how does it relate to the annual theme?

 - What is your historical argument?